-Gwen Stefani And Blake Shelton Spend Time With Her Son Apollo As She’s Sued For $25 Million
+Gwen Stefani And Blake Shelton Spend Time With Her Son Apollo As She’s Reportedly Sued For $25 Million

 “We can’t wait to experience the unique chemistry and energy Gwen, Alicia, Blake and Adam will bring to season 12,” said Paul Telegdy, President, Alternative and Reality Group, NBC Entertainment.
 “With Miley returning for season 13, we’re truly ecstatic about the unmatched musical know-how and talent coming together in our coming seasons.”

-To see more of Gwen Stefani and her co-stars, including Adam Levine, Alicia Keys and Blake Shelton, tune into The Voice Season 12, which premieres on NBC on Monday, February 27, at 8 p.m.
+To see more of Gwen Stefani and her co-stars, including Adam Levine, Alicia Keys, and Blake Shelton, tune into The Voice Season 12, which premieres on NBC on Monday, February 27 at 8 p.m.

 [Featured Image by Kevin Winter/Getty Images]